Use Office 365 to collaborate

 What is the group expiry policy?

-- Outlook: Join group, read/write group message from group space or like of a message (in Outlook Web Access)
+- Outlook: Join group, read/write group message from group space, Like a message (in Outlook Web Access)